ChalmersGU-data-structure-courses/general-course-information/exam-topics.md

 # Exam topics
 {:.no_toc}

-- The written exam will consist of 6 basic questions and 3 advanced questions.
-    - to pass you need to get 5 basic questions correct
-    - to get a higher grade you will need to answer the advanced questions

-- You are allowed to bring *one double sided A4 sheet of hand written notes* to the exam.
-    It can contain anything you want, though a summary of the course material is a popular choice.
-        The sheet must be handed in with the exam, but only for the purpose of determining if it adheres to the rules (and to make grading more entertaining, the sheets are sometimes quite the works of art).
-        You can get the sheet back afterwards if you need it for a re-exam or want to frame it and hang it on your wall.

 Here is a detailed list what topics you should know for the exam, and also what you do not need to know.
 Grouped by categories:

 * TOC